-Migrating content to Box is one of the most important steps of your digital transformation journey.
+Migrating content to Box is an important step in your digital transformation journey.
 With Box Shuttle, it's easier than ever to achieve.
-Box Shuttle is a full-service migration program for Box customers, and can help organizations move content off of any source tool that may exist across the business.
+Box Shuttle brings petabyte-scale content migration to the Box admin console.
+A self-service migration tool for Box customers, Box Shuttle helps organizations migrate their content into Box - from more than 10 different source tools.

-Box Shuttle's content migration technology provides powerful tools to help organizations execute content migrations off of 15 different source systems, including on-premises servers, EFSS tools, SharePoint deployments, and cloud storage tools.
+Box Shuttle's content migration technology provides powerful tools to help organizations execute content migrations off of more than 10 different source systems, including on-premises servers, EFSS tools, SharePoint deployments, and cloud storage tools.

 Source data analysis